Zero-Point Field

 Structure

 In 1998-1999, it was found that the field may be decomposed into a discrete number of "layers", sometimes called strata, where each layer may only pass information directly to its neighboring layers.
-These layers may then be individually divided across space into discrete units called memalia, which may arbitrarily and dynamically couple with each other (within their layer).
-This structure can be approximately modeled as a layered graph, where memalia are nodes and couplings are edges.
+Under certain conditions, these layers tend to form discrete 'clumps' or 'packets' which may arbitrarily and dynamically couple to one another, both within their layer and between neighboring layers.
+This structure can be approximately modeled as a layered directed graph.

 Relationship to Biological and Neurological Systems

 It is speculated by members of the Xeno-Organism Research Group (particularly Marilyn Foster and Emma Thorsby) that the human mind makes special use of the ZPF for a variety of cognitive processes.
-Under this model, memalia generated by the mind are used to represent conscious experiences, memories, dreams, and other similar mental structures.
-Memalial couplings are associated with emotions (the particular emotion encoded by the coupling frequency), and are used by the mind to categorize experiences and memories.
+Under this model, ZPF structures generated by the mind are used to encode sensations, memories, and other similar mental structures.
+Couplings between these components are associated with mental associations and information sharing, and are used by the mind to categorize experiences and memories.

 This model has been shown to fit the data for Cleve Backster's polygraph experiment.